xcube-dev/xcube/docs/DEV-GUIDE.md

 1. Add label "in progress"
 1. Create branch named "developer-issue#-title"
 1. Develop, having in mind what has been said above.
-   In your first commit, refer the issue so it will appear as link in the issue history Push to the remote branch.
+   - In your first commit, refer the issue so it will appear as link in the issue history
+   - Push to the remote branch.
+   - In your last commit, make sure to update `CHANGES.md`.
+     (You can include the line "closes #<issue>" in your commit to auto-close the issue once the PR is merged.)
 1. When done, see checklist above, create PR, assign the team for review, agree who is to merge.
    Reviewers must have checklist in mind.
+1. Merge the PR.
+1. Delete the development branch